hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

     whose the opposite of that.
 * You need to be the type of person who prioritizes healthy living
-  - Go work out, do yoga, follow a diet etc. I spend about two hours at the gym every day, I expect my significant other to give equal importance to her body and well-being.
+  - Go work out, do yoga, follow a diet etc. I spend about two hours at the gym every day, I expect my significant other to give equal importance to her body and wellbeing.
 While there are certain factors in life which are beyond our control, this is one that is definitely well within your control, and something that should be prioritized if you want to live a healthy life.
 * You absolutely must be interested in philosophy/spirituality